Firstly, most people are scared of getting their exam results, even if they hide it. Why?

 Don’t just focus on the negative things that could happen, but think of the positive outcomes too.
 Balance your thoughts by writing down 3 positive things that could happen when you get your results.

 Practice feeling in control of your anxiety by using powerful breathing exercises.
-Try stem4’s Take5 Breathing Exercise:
+Try stem4’s Take5 Breathing Exercise here.

 For more activities and information to support your anxiety, use stem4’s free Clear Fear app.
 You can boost your resilience with Clear Fear’s ‘Grit Box’ and ‘Clear Your Fear’ with the many in-app tools and activities that help overcome your worries.

-Head to stem4’s Instagram for our A–Z of summer activities that can boost your mood and keep you inspired.
+Use the Move Mood app for activities that can boost your mood and keep you inspired.
 You deserve a great summer.

 Whether you’d like someone to talk to or just some information and guidance, head to our Further Advice page for a list of helplines and resources that you may find useful.
 Please note we are UK based so the information is for UK users.